GREENSBORO, N.C. — Guilford County Commissioners voted 8-1 to adopt new policies and procedures at the Guilford County Animal Shelter.

 Logan Rustin with Animal Control Services said he simply didn’t agree with euthanizing dogs that would have made good pets without at least giving them a chance at adoption.

 “Eighty to 90 percent of the dogs we take in appear to have put bull features.
 If the dog has a good temperament, it should have a chance at being adopted regardless of breed.”

 He said he knows there will still be instances where euthanasia is unavoidable, but they hope lifting breed restrictions will increase adoption numbers.

 Rustin also discussed creating a Barn Cat program for feral cats with good temperaments that might make good rodent control pets.

-The shelter is going to offer discounts for folks adoption senior aged animals, bonded animals, military veterans, and on holidays.
+The shelter is going to offer discounts for folks adopting senior aged animals and bonded animals, as well as for military veterans and on holidays.

 For more information, follow links in the commissioners’ agenda for April 7, 2016.